-there are more females than males in the Municipality, i.e. 171 516 females and 162 943 males.
+In line with national and provincial trends, there are more females than males in the Municipality, i.e. 171 516 females and 162 943 males.
 The wards where the number of males is higher than the number of females are wards 2, 5, 7, 8, 23 and 24.
-It is possible that single males live in these wards and are

-The municipal wards that have the highest population numbers are wards 5, employed in the municipal area and that their families live elsewhere.
+It is possible that single males live in these wards and are employed in the municipal area and that their families live elsewhere.